-Aegina - Αίγινα, lying some 17 nm south-west of Piraeus, is a hilly and fertile island of Tertiary limestones and schists, with isolated rounded hills of volcanic origin.
+Aegina - Αίγινα, lying some 17 nm south-west of Athens, is a hilly and fertile island of Tertiary limestones and schists, with isolated rounded hills of volcanic origin.
 For the most part the coast falls steeply down to the sea, with few sheltered bays.

 With its mild climate and low rainfall, Aegina has long been favoured as a summer resort by the prosperous citizens of Athens.
 In recent years it has become increasingly popular with foreign visitors.

-It is first recorded in history as a colony of the Dorian city of Epidavros, and together with Epidavros was ruled in the 7th c.
-BCE by Phaidon of Argos.
+It is first recorded in history as a colony of the Dorian city of Epidavros / Epidauros, and together with Epidavros was ruled in the 7th c.
+BCE by Pheidon of Argos.

 After shaking off the control of the its mother city in the 6th c BCE.
 Aegina enjoyed a period of some prosperity, which soon brought it into competition with Corinth.
 The Aeginetans had trading posts in Umbria, on the Black Sea and in Egypt, and their ship owners were the wealthiest in the Ancient World.
 Aeginetan coins bearing the effigy of a tortoise are the oldest known, and by 656 BCE already had a wide circulation, and Aeginetan weights and measures remained current into Roman times.

+At the beginning of the Persian Wars this seafaring State was at the height of its power.
+After the Battle of Salamis, in which 30 vessels of Aegina took part, an Aeginetan ship was awarded the prize for the highest valour.
+But Aegina was also led by its commercial interests to offer Darius' envoys earth and water in token of submission, whereupon, on the motion of Athens, it was called to account by Sparta.
 This was the occasion of further conflicts with Athens, which saw the strong neighbouring island as an obstacle to the expansion of its sea-power.
 After naval victories at Angistri and off Aegina itself the Athenians – though simultaneously fighting with Megara and in Egypt – forced Aegina to submit after a nine-month-long siege, and in 456 BCE the city was compelled to pull down its walls, surrender its warships and pay tribute to Athens.

-At the beginning of the Peloponnesian War (431 BCE) the Aeginetans were expelled from their island and the land distributed to citizens of Attica.
+When the Peloponnesian War (431 BCE) started, the Aeginetans were expelled from their island and the land was distributed to citizens of Attica.
 After the final defeat of Athens in 404 BCE many of them returned, but the island's great days were over.
 Athens rapidly recovered and after a series of military campaigns regained control of Aegina, which thereafter shared the fortunes of the Athenian State.

 From 12 January to 3 October 1828 Aegina was capital of Greece.

 The chief place on the island, Aegina (pop.
-5000), lies on gently rising ground on a wide bay at the north end of the west coast.
+9000), lies on gently rising ground on a wide bay at the north end of the west coast.